ThomasQuinnKelly/bip-reference-person/docs/openapi-v3-developer-guide.md

 		```
 		</details>

-- For eclipse / STS users, the POM also uses the m2e connector to add the generated artifacts to the source factory path.
+- For eclipse / STS users, the POM also uses the m2e connector to add the generated artifacts to the source classpath.
 If the eclipse install does not already have the required connector, the developer can open the [`bip-framework-parentpom/pom.xml`](https://github.com/department-of-veterans-affairs/bip-framework/blob/master/bip-framework-parentpom/pom.xml) in the IDE, hover over the `<execution>` tag, and select to "Discover new m2e connectors" option.

 	<details><summary>XML Snippet</summary>